West Moors railway station

-West Moors was a railway station in Dorset.
-Opened in 1867, it became the junction of the Southampton and Dorchester Railway and the Salisbury and Dorset Junction Railway.
+West Moors was a railway station in Dorset, England, lying between Wimborne Minster and Ringwood.

+The station was opened in 1867, to provide a junction on the Southampton and Dorchester Railway (by then amalgamated with the LSWR) with the recently completed Salisbury and Dorset Junction Railway.

 Although passenger services were withdrawn in 1964 as a result of the Beeching Report, the line remained open until 1974 for freight trains serving the Royal Army Ordnance Corps fuel depot at West Moors.
 The track was lifted in 1974, and the station site is now a housing estate.